rbn42/stiler/README.md

-A window tiling and navigation tool.
-I tried to imitate very basic functions of i3-wm.
+This is a window tiling and navigation tool based on wmctrl and xdotool.
+I tried to imitate the very basic functions of i3-wm.

 Dependencies
 =